urre/Unsplash/readme.md

 ## FAQ

-#### Which sizes are the images?
-Currently the largest Tumblr image size, 1280 pixels wide

 #### Which version of Sublime Text does this support?
 Both Sublime Text 2 and 3

 ## Changelog

-+ v1.0 Fetch images directly via the Tumblr API.
++ **1.0** Fetch images directly via the Tumblr API.
 Bug fix: use `background` instead of `background image`.
 Added settings file for fetching different sizes from Tumblr API.

 ## Notes